Desheen/Gynvael_missions/mission_46/README.md

 This function will take Gynvael formatted equation, and solve it and return the next image number.

-and that's it actually check `run.py` to see the full code.
+Add those function to a while loop, or for loop, and that's it. check `run.py` to see the full code.